cocos-creator/docs-3d-deprecated/en/physics/physics-component.md

 ![CapsuleCollider](img/collider-capsule.jpg)

-Properties | Description（Other reference cylinders and box colliders）
+Properties | Description (Other reference cylinders and box colliders)
 ---|---
 **cylinderHeight** | The height of the cylinder in the capsule **radius** | The radius of the sphere in the capsule